-Four years ago I found myself quite by accident in a Meisner Technique class.
+Four years ago I found myself quite by accident in a listening technique class.

-'Meisner' has been described as an approach to acting that is premised by a simple repetition exercise.
+'Meisner Technique’ has been described as an approach to acting that is premised by a simple repetition exercise.
 At its core, Sanford Meisner’s legacy is grounded in re-training the actor to ‘really do’, where to ‘really do’ actually means to ‘really listen’.
-In order to 'really listen' in the exercise, one has to place all their attention entirely on the other actor and not themself.
+In order to 'really listen' in the exercise, one has to place all their attention entirely on the other actor and not themselves.
 Simple.

-After taking a deep, prolonged interest in the technique for its broader applications in life, I had the great honour of training with Meisner’s living and longest student, the great William Esper in New York.
+After taking a deep, prolonged interest in the technique for its broader applications in life, I experienced the great joy of training with Meisner’s closest student, William Esper in New York.

-I would have thought after spending years studying this technique that I would have come to reflect on listening for the respectful act that it can be.
-That I would have understood a moment for it being simply about the other person...by now.
+I would have thought after spending considerable time studying this technique that I would have come to reflect on listening for the respectful act that it can be.
+That I would have understood a moment for it being simply about another person...by now.
 But Rev Jeffrey Brown’s account summarises something critical in very few words—and it landed for me.
-His account of how he reduced gang violence in his Boston community through the simple act of listening is a curveball.
+His account of how he reduced gang violence in his local Boston community through the simple act of listening is a curveball.